axibase/axibase-charts/syntax/functions.md

 ### Examples

-#### Create regular expression using escape() to filter metric names
+#### Create a regular expression using escape() to filter metric names

 [ChartLab Example](https://apps.axibase.com/chartlab/df616dfa/13/)

 ##### Usage
-Assume we someway get part of metric name `immigrant-visa`.
-To escape special symbols use
+Given a fragment of the metric name `immigrant-visa`, escape special symbols with the following:

 ```
 var metricNamePart = 'immigrant-visa'